Haybarn, cosy Gite rental for 2, Dordogne

 |Further details outdoors|

-There is the use of a large chest freezer and washing machine in a laundry room to the side of the gite.
+There is use of a washing machine in a seperate laundry room in main gite courtyard.

 The Dordogne region

 The land of a thousand chateaux, the Dordogne or Perigord as it was known,is split into four regions named for their natural features.
 Noir(black) region of dense forests, Vert(green) spruce trees, Pourpre(purple)vines and Blanc(white) natural limestone.
 Due to its natural beauty and abundance of medieval towns, chateau and villages, the perigord noir is the jewel in the crown of the Dordogne.

 The Vezere Valley, with its predominance of prehistoric sites, makes this region one of the most visited.
 The medieval towns of Sarlat, Les Eyzies and the vibrant city of Perigueux and many traditional villages, each with a character of their own, including Domme, Rocamador, Beynac, Le Roque Gageac, Montignac with the famous Lascaux caves, St Leon sur Vezere, makes the region a real sight seeing experience.

 An area made famous by Jean Auel's Earth's Children books.
 The sixth and latest one, Land of Painted Caves, was published in 2011.
 Many of our customers come to stay to see the area linked to these books.

 The small village of Le Moustier derives its name from the prehistoric Mousterian era due to an important skull find there.
 It has a restaurant and boulangerie which is only 5 mins walk from the house and is situated between Montignac and Les Eyzies, site of the oldest prehistoric human remains.